shopware5/devdocs/source/developers-guide/legacy-plugin-system/index.md

 - stop process by throwing an exception and notify user with a message
 - notify user on success with a message
 - flush specified caches
-- within update(), addtionally: get currently installed version number of your plugin
+- within update(), additionally: get currently installed version number of your plugin
-- wihtin secureUninstall() keep user generated data, if he wishes so
+- within secureUninstall() keep user generated data, if he wishes so

 Checkout the examples: